 Item 9.
 Describe all intended information sources (such as electronic databases, contact with study authors, trial registers or other grey literature sources) with planned dates of coverage.

 This systematic review intends to use electronic databases as its primary and only information source.
 Grey literature sources, such as contact with study authors, trial registers, and others will not be used as information sources.
 This choice was made to limit the scope of the systematic review.
 The specific electronic database sources that will be used are PsycInfo, Web of Science Core Collection, Scopus, and Sociological Abstracts.
 These four databases were chosen on the basis of Gusenbauer, & Haddaway (2020), who identify a set of “principal” search systems that conform to a set of usability and replicability standards.
 These databases and their overlaying search systems are the "most appropriate for evidence synthesis" (Gusenbauer, & Haddaway, 2020) given the topic and objectives of this systematic review.
-Planned dates of coverage are 01-01-2010 to XX-07-2022, where the exact day in this date depends on the day a specific determinant search was conducted.
+Planned dates of coverage are 01-01-2010 to XX-XX-2022, where the exact day and month in this date depends on the day and month a specific determinant search was conducted.
+Please consult the R-files in the “Literature Search Data” folders for specific timestamps.

 Search Strategy.